-If you have questions, comments, etc. just post them below and I will respond ASAP.
+If you have questions, comments, etc. email me and I will post them below ASAP.

 Thanks again for joining me in this class.
 Herbs and natural healing are a passion for me and I am grateful to share plant medicine fun with others.